 One of the most frequent goals I hear from clients is to increase their confidence and decrease self doubt.
 They want to overcome impostor syndrome and feel confident expressing thoughts and ideas in meetings or other discussions at work.

 Improved strategic thinking

 My clients are often excellent problem solvers and strategic thinkers, but they feel distracted worrying about what other people think about their ideas.
-They want to to care less about what people think - so that instead of feeling anxious, they think clearly on the spot even when .
+They want to to care less about what people think - so that instead of feeling anxious, they think and speak clearly when they're in the spotlight.

 Increased resilience & mental fitness